Skip to content

 Drive / Act the Scene

-Drive the car, walk the ped, fire the gun — every frame of position, rotation, velocity, steering, RPM, handbrake, horn, weapon state, and aim gets captured.
+Drive, walk, fire — every frame of position, rotation, velocity, steering, RPM, handbrake, horn, weapon and aim state is captured.

 6